Key Sanctions Issues in Civil Litigation and Arbitration

-US efforts to enforce arbitral awards both paid to and paid by sanctioned parties may face challenges under treaties and the Federal Arbitration Act – for example, the defence that enforcement would be ‘contrary to [US] public policy’.
-Parties often successfully overcome the public policy defence given its exceedingly narrow scope: awards that ‘would violate the forum state’s most basic notions of morality and justice’.
-The scope of this public policy defence may be too narrow to encompass the US sanctions regime.
-For example, in Ministry of Defense & Support for Armed Forces of Islamic Republic of Iran v.
-Cubic Defense Systems Inc, an award in favour of the sanctioned creditor, Iranian Ministry of Defense, survived the public policy defence owing to the United States’ strong public policy interest in recognising arbitral awards and the availability of a general licence for payment of the award (e.g., where the award would not frustrate sanctions).
-Cubic built on National Oil Corp v.
-Libyan Sun Oil Co, reasoning that even if award payment to a sanctioned party would contravene US public policy, the mere confirmation of an award would not, as OFAC could act to prevent payment, thus preserving public policy.
-Similarly, in United Media Holdings NV v.
-Forbes Media LLC, a sanctioned party failed to overturn an unpaid award on multiple grounds, including failure to prove that the arbitrator engaged in ‘misbehavior’ in rendering an award involving blocked property and that enforcement would violate public policy, because OFAC issued specific licences for the award issuance and enforcement, and the award would actually ‘further the goal of the sanctions . . . by terminating the rights of a blocked person’ in a US trademark.
+US efforts to enforce arbitral awards both paid to and paid by sanctioned parties may face challenges under treaties and the Federal Arbitration Act; for example, the defence that enforcement would be ‘contrary to [US] public policy’.
+Sanctioned parties have successfully overcome this public policy defence, which applies only to awards that ‘would violate the forum state’s most basic notions of morality and justice’.
+For example, in Ministry of Defense and Support for the Armed Forces of the Islamic Republic of Iran v.
+Cubic Defense Systems, Inc, an award in favour of the sanctioned creditor, Iranian Ministry of Defence, survived the public policy defence owing to the United States’ strong public policy interest in recognising arbitral awards and the availability of a general licence for payment of the award (where the award would not frustrate sanctions).
+Courts have also relied on OFAC’s ability to prevent award payments, or OFAC’s licensing of legal proceedings or arbitral awards, in declining to find that payment of an award would violate public policy.

 The intersection of economic sanctions laws and dispute resolution poses unique challenges for parties and their attorneys.
 These challenges in litigation and arbitration may include procedural hurdles and complex legal frameworks, and parties may face sanctions barriers in dispute resolution or award enforcement.
 With careful consideration of sanctions regulations and relevant precedent, parties and their counsel may zealously and creatively engage in sanctions-related dispute resolution proceedings.